SitecorePowerShell/Book/security/README.md

 You need to be mindful that Sitecore PowerShell Extensions is a very sharp tool and while it can be leveraged to do great things, it can also be a vector of dangerous attacks if not secured properly.
 This is why we recommend that you **do not install** it on Content Delivery instances and if possible avoid deploying it on servers that face Internet altogether.

 {% hint style="danger" %}
 Installing SPE in internet facing \(DMZ\) scenarios is not recommend.
 Please avoid installing in the Content Delivery instances.
+Implement a strategy which provides the least amount of access required.
+Consider locking down the web server to only allow connections to your databases and preapproved web services.
 {% endhint %}

 ## Security Policies